Workshop Block A – Monday, 4:00 – 5:15 PM (choose one)

 B-25 Financial Peace University: A PC(USA) Pastor’s Perspective – Financial Peace University is the most popular financial literacy program used in churches in America today.
 This workshop offers an overview of the course and a perspective on the class material from a Reformed theological point of view.
 Led by Ryan Baer, Pastor of First Presbyterian Church of Athens, GA

 B-26 Stewardship Across Cultures: A panel discussion – In this panel discussion we will hear from pastors about their personal experience leading multi-ethnic congregations, and their perspective on national trends in stewardship across the cultural spectrum.
 What are the unique challenges facing different church communities; what are the opportunities for learning across culture and experience?
 How can we all improve the richness of stewardship in our communities, wherever those are and whatever they might look like.
 Led by Neil Bullock, Stewardship Project Coordinator, Domestic Mission Unit of the ELCA and Jerry Cannon, Pastor of C.N.
-Jenkins Memorial Presbyterian Church in Charlotte, NC and Jonah So Lead Pastor of the English Ministry of Korean Presbyterian Church of Winchester, NY and facilitated by Maggie Harmon, Presbyterian Foundation Ministry Relations Officer
+Jenkins Memorial Presbyterian Church in Charlotte, NC, Jim Reese, Minister of Specialized Interpretation at the Presbyterian Foundation, and Jonah So Lead Pastor of the English Ministry of Korean Presbyterian Church of Winchester, NY and facilitated by Maggie Harmon, Presbyterian Foundation Ministry Relations Officer

-B-28 Theology of Money and Possessions – TBD.
+B-28 AirBnB and the Early Church: a Theology of Possessions for the Sharing Economy – TBD.
 Led by J. C. Austin, Pastor/Head of Staff at First Presbyterian Church of Bethlehem, PA.